arangodb/kube-arangodb/SECURITY.md

-There is no `.trivyignore`, no `.trivyignore.yaml`, no waivers file and no inline `nosemgrep` comment in this repository, and that is the honest state: the open findings above are reported, not waived. `disposition-check` still lists all three ignorefile paths and audits every source extension for inline suppressions, so reintroducing one unreviewed fails the build.
+There is no `.trivyignore`, no `.trivyignore.yaml`, no waivers file and no inline `nosemgrep` comment in this repository, and that is the honest state: the open findings above are reported, not waived. `disposition-check` still lists all three ignorefile paths and audits the tracked source and doc extensions for inline suppressions, so reintroducing one unreviewed fails the build.

 Rules for any new disposition:

-- Inline SAST suppressions are
+- Inline SAST suppressions take the form
-  `# nosemgrep: <rule-id> -- reason -- review by: YYYY-MM-DD`.
+  `nosemgrep: <rule-id> -- reason -- review by: YYYY-MM-DD` after the comment marker.
 The date is mandatory and enforced.
 - A CVE or GHSA disposition additionally needs `severity:` and `detected:`, and its review date must fall inside that severity's remediation window.
 - The first accepted risk that needs gate-time subtraction lands `.circleci/security-waivers.yaml` together with a `validate-waivers` step and the `emit-vex` step that publishes the waiver set as OpenVEX.
-The file is deliberately absent until then: a waivers file with zero entries is a hard failure on trivy-scan 1.1.2, which is correct, because deleting the entries must not silently widen every gate.
+The file is deliberately absent until then: a waivers file with zero entries is a hard failure on the pinned orb, which is correct, because deleting the entries must not silently widen every gate.
 - `trivy-secret.yaml` allow-rules carry a review date as well, checked as part of the same job.